Euronext begins testing phase for pan-European CSD expansion

-The platform aims to provide firms with institutional-grade datasets, which allow them to retain full control over what they publish.
+The platform aims to provide firms with institutional-grade datasets, which allow them to retain full control over what they publish; SGX FX, OTC Markets Group and Exchange Data International (EDI) are also joining as proprietary market data publishers.

 Stéphane Boujnah tells The TRADE how Euronext has stayed focused on profitability and free cash flow as annual revenue increases were seen across fixed income, clearing, FX and equity divisions in 2025.